nicklockwood/iVersion/README.md

 The button label for the button the user presses if they want to download a new update.

-	@property (nonatomic, assign) BOOL localChecksDisabled;
+	@property (nonatomic, assign) BOOL checkAtLaunch;

-Set this to true to disable checking for local release notes.
-This is equivalent to setting the localVersionsPlistPath to nil, but may be more convenient.
+Set this to NO to disable checking for local and remote release notes automatically when the app is launched or returns from the background.
+Disabling this option does not prevent you from manually triggering the checks by calling `checkIfNewVersion` and `checkForNewVersion` respectively.

-	@property (nonatomic, assign) BOOL remoteChecksDisabled;

-Set this to true to disable checking for new releases.
-This is equivalent to setting the remoteVersionsPlistURL to nil, but may be more convenient.
-You might connect this to an in-app user setting for toggling checks for updates.

-	@property (nonatomic, assign) BOOL localDebug;
+	@property (nonatomic, assign) BOOL debug;

-If set to YES, iVersion will always display the contents of the local versions plist, irrespective of the version number of the current build.
-Use this to proofread your release notes during testing, but disable it for the final release.
+If set to YES, iVersion will always display the contents of the local and remote versions plists, irrespective of the version number of the current build.

-	@property (nonatomic, assign) BOOL remoteDebug;

-If set to YES, iVersion will always display the contents of the remote versions plist, irrespective of the version number of the current build or the check/remind period settings.
 Use this to proofread your release notes during testing, but disable it for the final release.

 Advanced properties